 - Lightening Rule: Play will stop if it is deemed that lightening is too close to safely play.
 Play may not resume until at least 30 minutes after the last bolt of lightning has been detected.

-Many of the activities offered by Campus Recreation require that officials be supplied by each team participating.
-Official pay (based upon experience) and game scheduling will be discussed at the clinic.
+Many of the activities offered by Intramural Sports require sports officials.
+Official pay (based upon experience) and game scheduling will be discussed at the clinics for each sport.

 Cussing, poor behavior, blatant disregard for rules and or policies and disrespectful comments to staff and players WILL NOT be tolerated.
 Teams must finish the regular season with a 7.0 average to participate in post-season playoffs.
 Every team is responsible for their fans.
 Poor fan behavior will result in a lower sportsmanship rating for their team.